Updated 7.19 – Autentica has closed.

 About 12 years ago, when I was living in Napa Valley, a friend of mine told me about a group of Mexican women who made tamales.
 I’d never been a huge fan, but she swore these were unlike anything I’d had before.
 The directions were a bit convoluted, consisting of vague instructions that took me bumping down dusty dirt roads, counting farm outbuildings until I came to the fourth.
 Inside a group of women had formed a production line, one cooking corn, the next grinding it into nixtamal, another making dough, and the last stuffing the tamales with pork and steaming them.
 The women normally made them for the grape pickers, but I came with a good reference and wasn’t afraid to make a fool out of myself by trying to help, so they sold a dozen to me, still steaming in the corn husks.
 The price was a dollar each.

-I’d never had such good tamales before, and through the harvest season I kept returning, plying the women with beer and laughter, and doing whatever I could to help out.
-Shortly thereafter I moved away, and though I have participated in many Christmas ‘tamale parties’, never had any that were as good as those, consumed under an old vineyard oak tree.
+I’d never had such good tamales before, and through the harvest season, I kept returning, plying the women with beer and laughter, and doing whatever I could to help out.
+Shortly thereafter I moved to Oregon, and though I have participated in many Christmas ‘tamale parties’, never had any that were as good as those, consumed under an old vineyard oak tree.
 Now I’ve found some in Portland that are almost as good.

 Some folks may be disappointed that the food is not the ‘Mexican’ drek served in many restaurants.
 These dishes are authentic to the Guerrero region of Mexico (Acapulco) and stay true to that ilk.
 It is a bit different from other Mexican restaurants in town, which is one of the reasons I like it.
 However, not every dish may be to your liking.
 I’ve had a couple of misses, not because the food was poorly made; more because the food was just not for me.
 Keep that in mind and most likely you’ll be happy.
 Many dishes use the Mexican herb epazote.
 It is fairly pungent, and, somewhat like fresh coriander, an acquired taste.
 (While I’m thinking about it, here’s a bit of trivia: epazote is often used in bean dishes because it’s a carminative, which means it reduces gas.
 Enough said.)